Unpacking exceptional healthcare logos

 Benchling logo

-Though we said too many health tech companies pick animals for their Brand, Benchling does it the best.
-Neena Parikh has a great post on her Medium account on the history of jellyfish in life sciences, showcasing how their mascot, a Jellyfish with DNA tentacles, gives homage to the use of GFP (green fluorescence proteins) in the life sciences industry.
+Though we said too many health tech companies pick animals to represent their brand, Benchling does it tastefully.
+Neena Parikh has a great post on her Medium account on the history of jellyfish in life sciences, showcasing how their mascot, a jellyfish with DNA tentacles, gives homage to the use of GFP (green fluorescence proteins) in the life sciences industry.
 Best insider logo.
 IYKYK!

 6. Pelvic Rehabilitation Medicine